 The alleged connection between the two is an important one in the speaking in tongues debate.
 A dispute which this article seeks to look deeper into.

 The approach used to find an answer is to locate the primary Hellenistic texts that make this connection and evaluate them.
-English translations will be listed along with the majority having Greek or Latin sources paralleled with them.
-A short analysis will be provided.
-The reader is not required to know either one of these languages in order to examine the works and can easily skip over these foreign texts.
+The article provides English translations along with the majority having Greek or Latin sources.
+Each reference contains a brief analysis.
+The reader is not required to know either one of these languages to examine the works and can easily skip over these foreign texts.

 Table of Contents

 - The Greek prophetesses and Glossolalia

 - The classical sources on alleged glossolalia

 - Herodotus The Histories

 For those readers who want a quick answer and do not want to look into the details, the conclusion is no, the ancient Greek prophetesses did not speak in glossolalia.
 Many readers that habitually come to this website do not accept such a conclusion literally unless there is substantiation.
 The purpose of this article is to collate the original pieces of literature in their source language and make a thorough analysis.

 Before starting, for those not familiar with the subject, here is an introductory video on the Delphi temple and how the Greek priestesses operated.
 The video covers almost every aspect of the Delphic priestess role and provides an excellent background to the subject matter.
 Some graphics are wonky, and the coverage does not address glossolalia, but it does adequately set the scene.